 Different rules might apply for Televised/Streamed table including, but not limited to, the use of phones, tablets, headphones.

-- All tournament seating will be randomly assigned but we reserve the right to adjust It to accommodate players with special needs.
+- All tournament seating will be randomly assigned but we reserve the right to adjust It to accommodate players with special needs and to randomly re-assign family members seating at the same table prior redraws.
 Players are responsible for verifying their registration receipt and starting stack.